Monday, February 25, 2008

 Rock Gardens & Weed Beds

-Many folks think that there is something to reccomend in being middle of the road in perspective and attitude, and something bad about being extreme in the same.
+Many folks think that there is something to recommend in being middle-of-the-road in perspective and attitude, and something bad about being extreme in the same.
 I can understand why in many situations that may be a wise course, but it's anything but wise when it comes to Christianity.
 In following Christ, the milquetoast middle is nothing but a muddle.
 And dangerous at that!

-In God, fruitfulness is what counts.
+And as God sees life, fruitfulness is what counts.
 For the seed which is the Word to get anything done in us that He came to do, there has to be singularity in the soil of our hearts.
 Our soil must be set apart, exclusively, for the growth and fruitfulness of that one seed.
-It must yield no room, nor nutrient, nor anything else anything else would need to grow or retard growth.
+It must yield no room, nor nutrient, nor anything else that anything else would need to grow.
+It must not yield to anything that would retard the growth of that one seed.

 If our soil is a mixed bag, chunky with rocks, or infested with other kinds of seed, our appearance may seem fine for a time, but over time, our fruitlessness will reveal the unfortunate truth about our hearts.
 Like any farmer planting his fields with a crop, when God plants seed in us, he expects that kind of fruit out of us.
-Let's say that God farms by the Christ-in-Christ-out method (CICO).
-When rocks and weeds compete for the soil with that seed, the seed's growth is stunted and its fruit is nonexistent.
+God farms by the Christ-in-Christ-out method (CICO).
+When rocks and weeds compete for the soil with that seed, the seed's growth is stunted and it never comes to fruit.

 Monday, February 18, 2008

 Considering the fame and evangelistic effect of "Sinners In the Hands of an Angry God," it is surprising that we don't hear much about the wrath of God anymore.
-I wonder if we're missing something important in ignoring or undercutting its message.
-Perhaps God's wrath has something important, even necessary, to say to this generation-- there certainly is no absence of the subject in the Bible.
-Do we need to be proclaiming the wrath of God more?
+I wonder if we're missing something important in ignoring or undercutting its relevance.
+Perhaps God's wrath has something important, even necessary, to say to this generation.
+There certainly is no absence of the subject in the Bible, Old or New Testaments.

 Prophets, one after the other, tried to establish God's wrath as a stimulant to reasonable thinking on the part of their hearers.
-Though far removed from them in space and time we need to hear them.
-Not that we should live in fear of punishment (that is the Devil's ploy) but we should live in sober judgment discerning the nature of how things work and what that tells us about the wrath of God.
+Though far removed from them we still need to hear that today.
+Not that we should live shivering in fear of punishment (that's the Devil's ploy), but we should live in sober judgment discerning the nature of how things work and what that tells us about the wrath of God.
 When sky-walking upon a steel girder stories above the security of earth, that sinking feeling that discerns gravity is a boon to clear thinking and careful stepping.

-The witness of that wrath and the deadness of our souls invoke a certain trembling in us when considering the almighty Creator.
-At even the thought of God we hide, trembling in the bushes, knowing we are sinners and children of wrath by nature.
-We fear the face of him who sits on the throneAny wrath from one eternal, perfect in action and almighty in power is enough to seal our fates for eternity, so nothing could coax us out of our hiding places but the sure knowledge that our sins were fully expiated and we were thereby reconciled to God.
+The witness of that wrath and the deadness of our souls invoke a certain trembling in us when contemplating the Almighty.
+At even a too clear conception of God we hide, trembling in the bushes, knowing we are sinners and children of wrath by nature.
+We fear the face of him who sits on the throneAny wrath from one eternal, perfect in action and almighty in power is enough to seal our fates for eternity.
+What could coax us out of our hiding places but the sure knowledge that our sins were fully expiated and we were thereby reconciled to God.

-The outrageousness and brutality of Christ's passion impeccably scribes the fearful breadth of God's wrath against sin on the stone tablet that was Golgotha.
+The outrageousness and brutality of Christ's passion impeccably scribes the fearful breadth of God's wrath against sin on the stone tablet that is the sinful heart.

 Do we even have a real purpose in ministry and evangelism without paying due deference to the wrath of God?
 Ours is a ministry of reconciliation.
+The offended cannot be reconciled to the offender until wrath has been placated.
 The quality and depth of God' grace and forgiveness cannot be seen in proper relief apart from the backdrop of his animus against sin.
-He who is perfect in grace is also perfect in wrath.
-Have we even delivered a message worthwhile at all if we haven't communicated the message in the wrath of God?
+He who is perfect in grace is also perfect in wrath, so we can't casually slip into the former without giving proper notice of the latter.

 Monday, February 11, 2008